K1-ZR/practice-git/README.md

 git remote show <remote-name>
 ```
 * pull changes to a local directory
+a pull is a fetch and a merge.
 ```shell
 git pull <remote-name> <remote_branch-name>:<local_branch_name>
 #        origin        master